 Kids love treats!
 And, I want to give my kids treats.
 But, I don’t want to give them all the processed fats, sugars, and preservatives that store bought treats usually contain.
 This means I try to ensure I frequently have healthier home-made treats on hand.

-Some of our best hiking snacks are coconut trail mix muffins, and a low fat, low sugar oatmeal raisin cookie.
+Some of our best hiking snacks are homemade muffins, and a low fat, low sugar oatmeal raisin cookie.
 We also enjoy these chocolate almonds bars by Smitten Kitchen, but of course, any treat will do!

 Reusable fabric snack bags are great for home-baked goodies too, but muffins sometimes need a solid container to keep them from getting squished in the backpack.

 We don’t eat many energy bars in this family.
 They’re usually full of ingredients I cannot pronounce.
 They’re high in fats and calories and full of weird things, and they’re costly.
 For all these reasons we avoid eating many energy bars.

 The exception here is Clif bars.
 Clif bars tend to appear less scary in terms of their ingredients and they’re a little more affordable.
 However, we like to reserve them for our super long hikes or over-night trips.
 The kids really like these and sharing a Clif bar after 4 hours of hiking is truly a reward for them, especially if it’s chocolate chip brownie!